By TANVI BARGAJE

 Additionally, teachers will be able to view their student AP test submissions 48 hours after they take their exams.

 CollegeBoard is also investing in resources to provide tools and connectivity to lower income students so that they can take the exams.

-Irvine Unified School District (IUSD) shut down schools March 16 due to COVID-19, and they are supposedly reopening April 6.
-However, Governor Gavin Newsom announced that he didn’t think California schools would be able to reopen before summer break.
+Irvine Unified School District (IUSD) shut down schools for the rest of the school year after Governor Gavin Newsom announced that California schools would not be able to reopen before summer break.